ah16165/University-Study-Space-Booking-App/Not_Main_Application/Portfolio A/Overview/Overview.md

 <h3>Key Reasons for the Product</h3>

 <p>Currently the Faculty of Engineering admin and library staff use crude methods for booking study spaces - google docs etc. On top of this, students must go in person to the library desk in order to book study spaces.
 The client was keen for us to create a solution that streamlines and automates the process, with students being able to book remotely, and admin staff only being needed to manage booking in exceptional circumstances.
 The client wanted this application to be expandable to other study spaces outside of Queen's for future integration, and as a result we created a flexible system where new rooms and buildings can be added easily.
-In addition, the client wanted there to be admin and statistical functions for use by staff, such as blacklisting and limiting overuse by individuals.</p>
+In addition, the client wanted there to be admin and statistical functions for use by staff, such as blacklisting and limiting overuse by individuals, which have also been implemented successfully.</p>

 <h3>Implementation of Product</h3>